panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 If you need a better way to process Unicode characters, you can use [punycode](https://github.com/bestiejs/punycode.js/) library or [generate](https://github.com/mathiasbynens/regenerate) specialized regular expressions.

-I hope the article helped you master the Unicode!
+I hope the article has helped you master the Unicode!

 *Do you know other interesting Unicode nuances in JavaScript?
 Feel free to write a comment below!*